Filestore has the following known issues.

 - Type a name for the firewall rule, and then click Finish.

 No Premium tier quota in the us-west2 region

-You might see a default quota of 0 for Cloud Filestore Premium tier capacity in the us-west2 region.
+You might see a default quota of 0 for Filestore Premium tier capacity in the us-west2 region.
 If this is the case, you can't create Premium tier instances until quota is increased.
 To fix this issue, request additional quota.